tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 The team identified a fundamental problem early in the development of the Tests: Darwin Core lacked a comprehensive suite of controlled vocabularies.
 We could not test for quality of values when there was no vocabulary of values available.
 We recognized the value of the original lack of constraints on terms in the Darwin Core standard, yet we also recognized that quality and potential improvement of data could not be assessed without controlled vocabularies in many cases.
 This conclusion effectively initiated [Data Quality Task Group 4: Best Practices for Development of Vocabularies of Values](https://www.tdwg.org/community/bdq/tg-4/) to provide a framework for how these vocabularies could be developed for a priority set of Darwin Core Terms where such vocabularies would b valuable.
 This in turn has resulted in GBIF initiating https://github.com/gbif/vocabulary, and see also the document [GBIF Vocabularies](https://dev.gbif.org/issues/browse/GBIF-121/gbif-vocabularies-review_v01.docx).

 Over the course of the development of the Tests, we encountered significant difficulties with choices of words to describe the Tests.
 In the original formulation of the Framework (Veiga 2016), different words were used to describe parallel concepts at the levels of Data Quality Needs, Solutions, and Reports, and the words used for fundamental concepts overlapped with those for derived concepts.
-We settled on `Criterion`, `Dimension`, and `Enhancement` as the words for fundamental concepts, and variations on `Validation` (`Validation`, `ValidationMethod`, `ValidationAssertion`), `Issue`, `Measure`, and `Amendment` for derived concepts.
+We settled on `Criterion`, `Dimension`, and `Enhancement` as the words for fundamental concepts, and variations on `Validation` (`Validation`, `ValidationMethod`, `ValidationResponse`), `Issue`, `Measure`, and `Amendment` for derived concepts.
 It was very late in development of the Test specifications that we realized that the heart of what we were calling `Validation` mapped to the derived concept of `CriterionInContext`/`ContextualizedCriterion` in the Framework (Veiga et al. 2017), so we have renamed the Framework concepts for clarity.

 Early on we also recognized that the Data Quality Framework required us to frame `Multi Record` `Measures` in order to support the formal requirements in the Fitness For Use Framework for Quality Control and Quality Assurance, which are defined as only involving `Measures`.
 We recognized that these would be simple, repetitive, formal statements about the results of `Validations`, so we put off defining these until very late in the process.
 They proved straightforward to frame and then generate from the set of adopted CORE `Single Record` Tests.